mui/material-ui/docs/src/pages/components/rating/rating.md

 The accessibility of this component relies on:

-- Distinguishing checked and unchecked values by color **and** a thicker border.
+- Distinguishing checked and unchecked values by color **and** a underline for the checked value.

-  **WARNING**: If you provide a custom icon make sure that `icon` and `emptyIcon` are distinguishable by something other than color.
-We choose a thicker border but a visible text that includes the current value is sufficient like in [our hover feedback example](#hover-feedback).
-Different icons for each value also work like the emoticons in [the customized ratings example](#customized-ratings).
+  The underline is only required if the current value is only encoded with color.
+  You can pass disable it with `disableVisualCheckedIndicator` if the value is perceivable through something other than color e.g. via text or different icons.
+  Some examples on this page disable the additional indicator where appropriate.
+  For example, in the [hover feedback demo](#hover-feedback) the current value is available in text form.
+  Or check out our [customized ratings](#customized-ratings) where we use different icons for each value.

 - A radio group is used with its fields visually hidden.
   It contains six radio buttons, one for each star and another for 0 stars, which is checked by default.
 Make sure you are providing a `name` prop that is unique to the parent form.